-- When a user kills the client process or switches the process to the backend, or the client process is killed by the operating system of the mobile phone, the IM CVM instance triggers the Disconnect and LinkClose callbacks.
+- When a user kills the client process or switches to the backend, or the client process is killed by the operating system of the mobile phone, the IM CVM instance triggers the Disconnect and LinkClose callbacks.

 In the following special case, the IM CVM instance detects the status change only after the 400-second heartbeat timeout interval expires:

-When a user logs in to the web app, the IM CVM instance can detect the login attempt and trigger a callback in real time.
+When a user logs in to the web app, the IM CVM instance can detect the login and trigger a callback in real time.

 When the user network is unavailable or the user directly closes the webpage, the IM CVM instance can trigger a callback only after the 400-second heartbeat timeout interval expires.